Call Now - Open 24/7

 • Most biking incidents took place when it was clear.

-• Maricopa County accounted for 70% of fatal bicycle accidents among bicyclists in 2023.
+• Maricopa County accounted for approximately 70% of fatal bicycle accidents among bicyclists.

 • Large cities like Phoenix and Tempe are trying to improve cycling infrastructure and the overall safety of vulnerable road users such as bicyclists and pedestrians.